 In terms of their diet, the Ragdoll is classed as a large cat, so it’s important they have a balanced diet of wet and dry foods, filled with the nutrients they need.

 As a pet owner, it’s important you keep your Ragdoll healthy and happy.
 Ensure you’re covered for unexpected costs of treatments or vet bills with pet insurance.

-Costs vary depending on a number of factors, including breed, age, medical history and chosen excess.
+Costs vary depending on a number of factors, including breed, age and chosen excess.
 At LV=, we have your cat’s best interest at heart.
 To find out more about how we work out your policy, read our guide to pet insurance or get a free quote for cat insurance from LV= and cover the cost of vet fees, missing posters and third-party liability.

 All content is created by our in-house advisory board of experts.